Welcome to Sutton Grange

 Economic and Community Benefits

-- There’s a newly-opened garden centre off Oteley Road – Percy Thrower’s, a Wyevale Garden Centre – while a new Waitrose supermarket is also on its way, and there’s a Marks and Spencer Simply Food close by in Hereford Road.
+- There’s a popular garden centre off Oteley Road – Percy Thrower’s, a Wyevale Garden Centre – as well as a new Aldi Supermarket, and a Marks and Spencer Simply Food close by in Hereford Road.

 Sutton Grange is very close to Shrewsbury town centre, which is easy to access by car or bus via the A5191.
 Train services from Shrewsbury railway station provide direct links to Manchester, Cardiff and Birmingham.